Germ layer: Development

-The germ layers
+The three germ layers

 Endoderm

 The endoderm is one of the germ layers formed during animal embryonic development.
 Cells migrating inward along the archenteron form the inner layer of the gastrula, which develops into the endoderm.

 The endoderm consists at first of flattened cells, which subsequently become columnar.
 It forms the epithelial lining of the whole of the digestive tract except part of the mouth and pharynx and the terminal part of the rectum (which are lined by involutions of the ectoderm).
 It also forms the lining cells of all the glands which open into the digestive tract, including those of the liver and pancreas; the epithelium of the auditory tube and tympanic cavity; the trachea, bronchi, and alveoli of the lungs; the bladder and part of the urethra; and the follicle lining of the thyroid gland and thymus.

 The endoderm forms: the pharynx, the esophagus, the stomach, the small intestine, the colon, the liver, the pancreas, the bladder, the epithelial parts of the trachea and bronchi, the lungs, the thyroid, and the parathyroid.

 Mesoderm

 The mesoderm germ layer forms in the embryos of triploblastic animals.
 During gastrulation, some of the cells migrating inward contribute to the mesoderm, an additional layer between the endoderm and the ectoderm.
 The formation of a mesoderm leads to the development of a coelom.
 Organs formed inside a coelom can freely move, grow, and develop independently of the body wall while fluid cushions protects them from shocks.

 The mesoderm has several components which develop into tissues: intermediate mesoderm, paraxial mesoderm, lateral plate mesoderm, and chorda-mesoderm.
 The chorda-mesoderm develops into the notochord.
 The intermediate mesoderm develops into kidneys and gonads.
 The paraxial mesoderm develops into cartilage, skeletal muscle, and dermis.
 The lateral plate mesoderm develops into the circulatory system (including the heart and spleen), the wall of the gut, and wall of the human body.

 Through cell signaling cascades and interactions with the ectodermal and endodermal cells, the mesodermal cells begin the process of differentiation.

-The mesoderm forms: muscle (smooth and striated), bone, cartilage, connective tissue, adipose tissue, circulatory system, lymphatic system, dermis, Dentine of teeth, genitourinary system, serous membranes, spleen and notochord.
+The mesoderm forms: muscle (smooth and striated), bone, cartilage, connective tissue, adipose tissue, circulatory system, lymphatic system, dermis, dentine of teeth, genitourinary system, serous membranes, spleen and notochord.